 TICC is designed to continually adjust the offset voltage holding it within the desired limits, protecting voltage sensitive components.

-Whilst the 924IPS bar offers excellent performance in reducing charge voltages at short range, and in some circumstances when settings are refined, they can result in very low off set voltages but in general they will not offer the same low voltage consistently.
+Whilst the 924IPS bar offers excellent performance in reducing charge voltages at short range, and in some circumstances when settings are optimised, 924IPS can result in very low off set voltages.
+However, the 650QAC has been designed to achieve and maintain less than +/- 35V offset voltage.

 Yes, QAC comes with automatic distance presets for a quick and easy set up.
 Requires no need for plug in handsets or charge plates, it is an out the box fully optimised solution.